marc0l92/obsidian-jira-issue/README.md

 Feel free to share your experiences, feedbacks and suggestions in the by opening a GitHub issue.

 Pull requests are welcome.

+## License

+Jira-Issue is licensed under the GNU AGPLv3 license.
+Refer to [LICENSE](https://github.com/marc0l92/obsidian-jira-issue/blob/master/LICENSE) for more information.